FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 !["Screenshot displaying HTTP request node configuration for triggering or sending a POST request to the webhook server in case of abnormal temperature."](./images/using-webhook-with-node-red-webhook-trigger.png "Screenshot displaying HTTP request node configuration for triggering or sending a POST request to the webhook server in case of abnormal temperature."){data-zoomable}

-5. Connect the http request node’s output to the first and second output of the switch node. then connect the third of the switch node debug node.
+5. Connect the http request node’s output to the first and second output of the switch node. then connect the third output of the switch node to the debug node.

 ## Setting Up a Server 3